thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-11-LLM-serving.md

 **Example**: A retail chatbot that handles thousands of queries per minute needs a serving layer that’s fast, elastic, and fault-tolerant.

-**Intuition**: Think of it like your model’s launchpad—serving is what takes it out of the lab and puts it into the hands of real users.

 ---

 ## ⚙️ 1.
 Preparing for Scale: Adapting Models with Modular Serving